'I just wanted to get them to medical help,' Man rescues multiple victims shot during Gilroy Garlic Festival

 GILROY, Calif.
 (KGO) -- Around 5:30 pm on Sunday, John Perales and his wife Leighan Perales got a call from their daughter who was volunteering at the Gilroy Garlic Festival.
-The 16-year-old said to them "there's been a shooting."
+Their frightened 16-year-old daughter said to them "there's been a shooting."

 RELATED: Gilroy Garlic Festival shooting survivors share harrowing tale after being released from hospital

-As the Perales' approached the area of the festival his daughter called to say she was safe and out of the area.
+As the Perales approached the area of the festival his daughter called to confirm she was safe and out of the area.

 John made a U-turn to go back home and was flagged down by three victims.